Sodas Can Increase The Risk Of Diabetes More Than Other Sugary Foods, Study Shows

 The researchers hope to continue with investigating the topic and urged health care providers to “be aware that harmful effects of fructose sugars on blood glucose seem to be mediated by energy and food source.”

 And it is not just sugar-containing foods and drinks that are harmful, but those with artificial sweeteners can be detrimental to one’s health too.
-Earlier this year, a report published by The Washington Post said that long-term use of foods and drinks containing artificial sweeteners like Aspartame — which is found in diet sodas — are associated with a higher risk of Type 2 diabetes.
-The report added that “sweeteners such as saccharin have been shown to change the type and function of the gut microbiome, the community of microorganisms that live in the intestine.”
+Earlier this year, a report published by the Washington Post stated that long-term use of foods and drinks containing artificial sweeteners like Aspartame — which is found in diet sodas — are associated with a higher risk of Type 2 diabetes.
+The report added that “sweeteners such as saccharin have been shown to change the type and function of the gut microbiome, the community of microorganisms that live in the intestine,” according to Nature.